freeCodeCamp/guide/src/pages/articles/javascript/multiply-two-numbers-with-javascript/index.md

 ---
-title: Multiply Two Numbers with javaScript
+title: Multiply Two Numbers with JavaScript
 ---
 JavaScript uses use the `*` symbol for multiplication.